-- Maintaining control of cow at all times - Maintaining proper position - Degree of difficulty C. - D. Eve appeal - E. Time worked - 19.5 Steer Stopping In the steer stopping the horse will be judged on the box and barrier, run and rate, and the stop.
-Judging begins when the horse enters the arena - 19.5.1 There will be a barrier in the steer stopping.
-The penalty for breaking the barrier shall be 5 points. - 19.5.2 The roper on the horse being judged may throw as many loops as necessary within a 90 second time limit. - If more than 1 loop is thrown, the rider must recoil and build additional loops as required.
-If the rider fails to catch within the 90 second time limit, he/she will retire from the arena with -0- score. - 19.5.4 Riders are to stay mounted.
+- A. Maintaining control of cow at all times - B. Maintaining proper position - C. Degree of difficulty - D. Eye appeal - E. Time worked - 19.5 Steer Stopping In the steer stopping the horse will be judged on the box and barrier, run and rate, and the stop.
+Judging begins when the horse enters the arena. - 19.5.1 There will be a rope barrier in the steer stopping (no electronic eyes).
+The penalty for breaking the barrier shall be 5 points. - 19.5.2 The roper on the horse being judged may throw as many loops as necessary within a 90 second time limit. - 19.5.3 If more than 1 loop is thrown, the rider must recoil and build additional loops as required.
+If the rider fails to catch within the 90 second time limit, he/she will retire from the arena with -0-score. - 19.5.4 Riders are to stay mounted.
 Loss of rope by the rider is automatic score of -0-. - 19.5.5 Scoring will be on the basis of 60-80 points, with 70 points being average.
-Each maneuver will be scored from a plus 3 (excellent), to a minus 3 (extremely poor), in 1/2 point increments.
-Degree of difficulty and eye appeal will be recorded with a: plus (above average); check (average); or a minus (below average).
-The maneuver scores will be added or subtracted from 70 to come up with the score.

-19.5.6 Legal catches are both horns, half head or around the neck.
+Each maneuver will be scored from a plus 3 (excellent), to a minus 3 (extremely poor), in 1⁄2 point increments.
+The maneuver scores will be added or subtracted from 70 to come up with the score. - 19.5.6 Legal catches are both horns, half head or around the neck.
 If a steer is roped any other way, and the rope can be removed while the rider is still mounted, he/she may continue to rope within the 90 second time limit.
-A score of -0- will be given for no catch.

-19.5.7 Arena is to be clear except for the flagger and help to line the cattle.
-The flagger's only responsibility is to check for legal head catches, either in the arena or at the catch pen.
-19.5.8 It is the contestant's responsibility to signal when the run is complete so the head catch can be checked.
+A score of -0- will be given for no catch. - 19.5.7 Arena is to be clear except for the flagger and help to line the cattle.
+The flagger's only responsibility is to check for legal head catches, either in the arena or at the catch pen. - 19.5.8 It is the contestant's responsibility to signal when the run is complete so the head catch can be checked.

-Only one hand on reins is legal.
-19.5.9 19.5.10 Romal reins and roping reins are legal.

-19.5.11 If steer leaves the arena during the 90 second time limit, timer will stop the clock.
+- 19.5.9 Only one hand on reins is legal. - 19.5.10 Romal reins and roping reins are legal. - 19.5.11 If steer leaves the arena during the 90 second time limit, timer will stop the clock.
 The contestant will carry time and all major penalties that have occurred up to this point over to the new steer.
 Contestant will receive the new steer lap and tap.
-(No Barrier) If a judge awards a contestant a new steer, the run 19.5.12 will start over clean with no penalties.

-If a steer is deemed unusable by a judge or show management, that steer will be removed from the pen of cattle used for the competition.
+(No Barrier) - 19.5.12 If a judge awards a contestant a new steer, the run will start over clean with no penalties. - 19.5.13 If a steer is deemed unusable by a judge or show management, that steer will be removed from the pen of cattle used for the competition.